Genivia/ugrep/README.md

                   --binary-files=hex option.
 See also option --hexdump.

            -x, --line-regexp
                   Only  input lines selected against the entire PATTERN is consid- ered to be matching lines (as if surrounded by ^ and $).
 If  a PATTERN  is  specified  (or -e PATTERN or -N PATTERN), then this option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
 If -H, -n, -k, or -b is  specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits empty matches.
 By default, empty matches are  disabled, unless  a  pattern begins with `^' and ends with `$'.
-Note  that -Y  when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.
+Note that -Y when specified with an empty-matching pattern, such as x? and x*, match all input, not only lines with a `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as  context  of  the  matching lines.
 See  also  options -A, -B, and -C.  Disables multi-line matching.

-           -Z, --null
+           -Z, --null, -0
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio, .pax,  .tar, and .zip) and compressed archives (e.g. .taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched  and matching  pathnames  of  files in archives are output in braces.
                   If -g, -O, -M, or -t is specified,  searches  files  within  ar- chives  whose  name matches globs, matches file name extensions, matches file signature  magic  bytes,  or  matches  file  types, respectively.
 Supported  compression formats: gzip (.gz), com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2,  .tb2,  .tz2),  lzma and xz (requires suffix .lzma, .tlz, .xz, .txz).

            If no FILE arguments are specified and input is read from  a  terminal, recursive searches are performed as if -R is specified.
-To force input from a terminal, specify `-' as the FILE argument.
+To force read- ing from standard input, specify `-' as the FILE argument.

            A `--' signals the end of options; the rest of the parameters are  FILE arguments, allowing filenames to begin with a `-' character.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline character.
 Multiple lines may be matched with patterns that match newlines, unless one or more of the context options -A,  -B,  -C, or -y is used, or option -v is used.

     EXIT STATUS